klzgrad/naiveproxy/README.md

 ## Setup

 The `naive` binary functions as both the client and the server.
-Naive client can be run as `./naive --proxy=https://user:pass@domain.example`, which accepts SOCKS5 traffic at port 1080 and proxies it via `domain.example`.
+Naive client can be run as `./naive --proxy=https://user:pass@domain.example`, which accepts SOCKS5 traffic at port 1080 and proxies it via `domain.example` as HTTP/2 traffic.
 Naive server can be run as `./naive --listen=http://127.0.0.1:8080` behind the frontend.
 You can also store the parameters in `config.json` and `./naive` will detect it automatically.

 For details on setting up the server part [Frontend → Naive (server)], see [Server Setup](https://github.com/klzgrad/naiveproxy/wiki/Server-Setup).

-There are also simplified setups:
+For more information on parameter usage, see USAGE.txt.
+See also [Parameter Tuning](https://github.com/klzgrad/naiveproxy/wiki/Parameter-Tuning) to improve client-side performance.

-### Portable mode
+### Portable setup

-Browser ⟶ [HAProxy → Tinyproxy] → Internet
+<p align="center">Browser ⟶ [HAProxy → Tinyproxy] ⟶ Internet</p>

 This mode is clientless: point your browser directly to the server as an HTTPS proxy.
 You don't need to download, build, or run anything client-side.

 But this setup is prone to traffic analysis due to lack of obfuscation.
 Also, the browser will introduce an extra 1RTT delay during connection setup.

-Tinyproxy is used in place of Naive server in this mode so you only need to `apt-get install tinyproxy` without downloading anything manually.
+Tinyproxy is used in place of Naive server in this mode, so you only need to `apt-get install tinyproxy` without downloading anything manually.

-For more information on parameter usage and Naive server, see USAGE.txt.

-See also [Parameter Tuning](https://github.com/klzgrad/naiveproxy/wiki/Parameter-Tuning) to improve client-side performance.